-For Apatosaurus CM 3018, the results are as shown in Table 1.
-Figure 3 shows the effect of this additional extension compared to a horizontal neck: if osteological neutral pose were horizontal, then the neutral pose when taking into account intervertebral cartilage whose thickness is 10% of centrum length would be as depicted.
-I term this the "cartilaginous neutral pose" or CNP (In fact, Stevens and Parrish (1999) found ONP to be somewhat below horizontal, but since their exact angles of flexion were not published, it is not possible to determine how their favoured pose would appear when modified by the addition of cartilage.)
+For Apatosaurus CM 3018, the results are as shown in Table 1: additional extension across all 13 analysed intervertebral joints sums to 70°, 155° or 279° for 4.5%, 10% and 18% cartilage thickness.
+Figure 4 shows the effect of the additional extension caused by 10% cartilage compared to a horizontal neck: if osteological neutral pose were horizontal, then the neutral pose when taking into account intervertebral cartilage whose thickness is 10% of centrum length would be as depicted.
+I term this the 10% cartilaginous neutral pose or 10% CNP.
+(In fact, Stevens and Parrish (1999) found ONP in both Apatosaurus and Diplodocus to be somewhat below horizontal, but since their exact angles of flexion were not published, it is not possible to determine how their favoured pose would appear when modified by the addition of cartilage.)

-For Diplodocus CM 84, the results are as shown in Table 2.
-Figure 4 shows the effect of this additional extension compared to a Diplodocus neck, as Figure 3 does for Apatosaurus; the same caveats apply.
+For Diplodocus CM 84, the results are as shown in Table 2: additional extension across all 13 analysed intervertebral joints sums to 108°, 241° or 434° for 4.5%, 10% and 18% cartilage thickness.
+Figure 5 shows the effect of the additional extension caused by 10% cartilage compared to a horizontal Diplodocus neck, as Figure 4 does for Apatosaurus; the same caveats apply.